jaepass/commercejs-vuejs-cart/README.md

 }
 ```

-Then in our template we will bind the necessary data to eventually parse the values when the cart component renders.
+Then in our template, we will bind the necessary data to eventually parse the values when the cart component renders.

 ```html
 <!-- CartItem.vue -->